jonmak08/front-end-training/src/pages/tutorials/setup/step-two.md

 #### Linux

-1. Launch the *Terminal*
+1. Launch the *Terminal*.
-2. Check your device name with the following command.
-If your hostname needs to be changed, follow one of the points in step 3.
+2. Enter the contents below to check your hostname.

     ```shell
     hostname
     ```

-3. Update hostname steps

-   - Open *Settings* -> Click *Details* -> Click *About* -> Change *Device Name*.

-   - In your *Terminal* you can edit your *hostname* file with the following commands, then reboot to verify the changes were saved. (in `hosts` change the line that starts with 127.0.1.1).
+    If your hostname needs to be changed, continue with the steps below.

+3. Enter the contents below to edit your hostname.

       ```shell
       sudo nano /etc/hostname
+      ```

+4. Replace the contents in this file with your desired new hostname.
+5. Save and close the file.
+6. Enter the contents below to update the file that reads your hostname.

+      ```shell
       sudo nano /etc/hosts
+      ```

+6. Replace any occurrences of the existing computer name with the new one you entered in step 4 in this file.
+(Usually the line that starts with 127.0.1.1 will need to be updated).
+7. Save and close the file.
+7. Enter the contents below to reboot your system to allow the changes to take effect.

+      ```shell
+      sudo reboot
       ```

 #### OS X